 - i.
 To encourage diversity of institutions, each member of the steering committee must have a different institutional affiliation at the outset of their term of service. - ii.
 One of the two Co-Chairs of the Graduate Student Council is an Appointed member of the Executive Committee and is invited to all Executive Committee meetings.
 The Co-Chairs shall determine on a per-year basis which Chair shall be in attendance. - iii.
 The Co-Chair serving as the Appointed member of the Executive Committee and the Secretary shall serve as ex-officio, non-voting members of the FFAL Trustees. - iv.
-Any member of the steering committee who is not contributing to the efforts of the council in a satisfactory manner will be contacted by the Co-Chairs to improve his/her effort.
+Any member of the steering committee who is not contributing to the efforts of the council in a satisfactory manner will be contacted by the Co-Chairs to improve their effort.
 If the steering committee member does not improve in their contributions, they will be asked by the co-chairs to step down from the committee.
 The Co-Chairs' decision is final and will result in the open committee member position being filled through the application process outlined above. - v.
 Members of the steering committee may serve for no more than three years total, and no more than two years within one position.
 All members of the steering committee must be graduate students at the time of their appointment at the Annual Business meeting. - 2.
 There shall be a cadre of volunteers to execute on council initiatives and to serve as a means of succession planning - a) The number and type of volunteers shall be determined by the Steering Committee as needed. - b) A list of the active volunteers shall be supplied by the Steering Committee to the Business office and President and resubmitted as revised. - 3.
 Any graduate student member of AAAL in good standing can opt to be a member of the GSC. - 4.
-Members of the GSC Steering Committee shall receive priority access to conference on-site volunteer opportunities.
+Members of the GSC shall receive priority access to conference on-site volunteer opportunities. - 5.
+Members of the GSC Steering Committee (6 GSC Leaders within the Steering Committee) shall receive complimentary membership extension for 1 year at the student level or at the next level if applicable.